rschristopher/rschristopher.github.io/src/criticisms/deflation.md

 ## Great Depression

-The most common example of a deflationary is the
+The most common example of a deflationary spiral is the
  [Great Depression](https://en.wikipedia.org/wiki/Great_Depression),
  somehow confusing deflation